rberenguel/nt/README.md

 ## <a name='Imagecredits'></a>Image credits

-All images are algorithmic art pieces I have created, see [mostlymaths.net/sketches](https://mostlymaths.net/sketches)
+- All images in the root of the `backgrounds` folder are algorithmic art pieces I have created, see [mostlymaths.net/sketches](https://mostlymaths.net/sketches)
+- Images in the `backgroungs/mwc` folder are a selection of images I liked from https://github.com/DenverCoder1/minimalistic-wallpaper-collection

 ## Tests